ruiruihuangannie/ambf_teleoperation_playback/README.md

 When the `recording` mode begins, a `[Info]` line should be displayed in the console.
 When finish recording data, press `ctrl+c` to exit the recorder.
 When successfully recorded, a `.bag` file should appear in the current repo.

-### Before going into the `playback mode`, please make sure that:
+### Before going into the `playback` mode, please make sure that:

 1. The scene (particularly the rigid bodies) is reset.
-This can be done wtih ctrl+R.
+This can be done wtih `Ctrl+R`.
-2. The teleoperation scripts (opened previuosly as T#4 and 5) are exited.
+2. The teleoperation scripts (opened previuosly as Terminal #4 and 5) are exited.

 Then run this: